SatSargsyan/Interview/README.md

 # Iterview

-What is the difference between Interface and Abstract Class?
+###What is the difference between Interface and Abstract Class?

-Answer:

 Theoretically their are some differences between Abstract Class and Interface which are listed below: